bahrus/carbon-copy/README.md

 - Previous template imports will be hidden
 - If you go back to the original template import href, it will unhide what was there.
 Thus any editing or navigation done within that DOM tree will persist.

-This allows one to switch between pages instaneously, similar to Polymer's iron-pages element.
+This allows one to switch between already loaded pages instaneously, similar to Polymer's iron-pages element.

 ### Preprocessing